-This article is a starting exercise to promote discussion and a new way (and framework/model) to think about old problems such as persistent hunger and lack of food security.
+Following the list of topics presented above, relevant to promote a new framework to solve and test our main hypothesis, this article is a starting exercise to promote discussion and a new way to think about old problems such as persistent hunger and lack of food security.

-The main rational and arguments discussed can be described as follows:
+The main hypothesis can be described as follows:

-- a) Production technology in the food sector has been successful and able to overcome the demand increases; - b) Demand behaviour changes, incorporating better knowledge and decision process, with overall growing efficiency, is still far from optimal solutions in many cases; - c) There is an enormous potential for growth, natural resources availability, including human and labour factors, but good governance is missing, which includes several problems such as deficient Governmental actions and Public policy, lack of efficient Institutions, and others failures (such as market failure, leadership and/or organizational problems); - d) Demand driven economy is today dominant in the food system, and demand constraints are key aspects to be overcome. - e) Food security concept is relevant to solve hunger problems, which needs a multidimensional approach, dealing with markets (production and consumption), institutions and governance dimensions.
+- a) Production technology in the food sector has been successful and able to overcome the demand increases; - b) Demand behavior needs to change, incorporating better knowledge and decision process, with overall growing efficiency. - c) There is an enormous potential for growth, natural resources availability, including human and labor factors, but good governance is missing, which includes several problems such as deficient Governmental actions and Public policy, lack of efficient Institutions, and others failures (such as market failure, leadership and/or organizational problems); - d) Demand driven economy is dominant in the food system, and demand constraints are key aspects to be overcome. - e) Food security concept is relevant to solve hunger problems, which needs a multidimensional approach, dealing with markets (production and consumption), institutions and governance dimensions.